Reference guide A to Z of Fire Warden terminology

 Who is the HSA in Ireland?

 The HSA is the Health and Safety Authority, the national body in Ireland with responsibility for securing health and safety at work.
-The HSA enforces health and safety legislation and provides guidance on Fire Warden.
+The HSA enforces health and safety legislation and provides guidance on fire safety alongside the local authority fire services.

 What is a safe system of work?